glpi-project/docdev/source/plugins/guidelines.rst

 Third party libraries
 ^^^^^^^^^^^^^^^^^^^^^

-Just like GLPI, you shoul use the :ref:`composer tool to manage third party libraries <3rd_party_libs>` for your plugin.
+Just like GLPI, you should use the :ref:`composer tool to manage third party libraries <3rd_party_libs>` for your plugin.